c-w/readings/README.md

 that relate to software engineering, data science, machine learning and so forth.

-The frontend for the blog is hosted on [gh-pages](http://c-w.github.io/blog/), the data is pulled from this repository.
+The frontend for the blog is hosted on [gh-pages](http://c-w.github.io/blog/).
+It's built using VueJS and MaterializeCSS and pulls data from this repository.

 ## Data schema